European-XFEL/imageProcessor/doc/source/calibration.rst

 The ratio :math:`K = \frac{\Delta t}{\Delta Z}` is a calibration factor
-which allows the conversion of the SH transverse profile (measured in pixel unit) to the pulse time profile (measured in femtosecond unit).
+which allows the conversion of the SH transverse profile (measured in pixel units) to the pulse time profile (measured in femtosecond units).

 Its determination with sufficient accuracy is challenging.
 To overcome this difficulty the following procedure is applied.
 One of the two